 Creating an independent variable

-When building an Excel model, the analyst needs to think carefully about how to set up an independent variable in the assumptions section.
-They are the inputs that will drive the model and resulting outputs.
+When building an Excel model, an analyst needs to think carefully about how to set up an independent variable in the assumptions section.
+They are the inputs that will drive the model and the resulting outputs.

 Linking independent and dependent variables

 Once the variables have been determined and set up in Excel, the next task is to create formulas and functions that determine the outputs.
 For example, the number of stores times the number of products sold per store, times the average price per product equals total revenue.